shamblett/anagram/README.md

 Anagram is a standalone utility using its own inbuilt word list(from linux words) and as such does not depend on any web services.

+It is intended for simple anagram finding for tasks such as crossword solving etc.

-Please read the changelog for details related to specific versions.
+Please read the changelog for details related to specific versions and he example for usage details.